shimritmis/AngularTutorial/README.md

 - Define the component in the `server.component.ts`
   View the code to see whats is required.
-- Register the componenet inside `app.module.ts`
+- Register the component inside `app.module.ts`

+### Step 03 - Create components using the CLI
+Instead of creating manual components we will create one using the CLI commands.

+- In your terminal type `ng generate component servers`
+or short way: `ng g c servers`
+- Update the html code to the `servers.component.html`